Skip to Content

 Required Documentation

-• Application form HS-122, which includes social security number, School Property Account Number
+• School Property Account Number

-Vermont Homestead Declaration Brochure
+See the Vermont Homestead Declaration Brochure

-or (802) 828-2865 or (866) 828-2865 (toll-free in Vermont).
+Email Vermont Department of Taxes at [email protected] or call (802) 828-2865 or (866) 828-2865 (toll-free in Vermont).

 Renter Credit Claim

-Vermont renter may be eligible for tax credit depending on their income, family size, and county of residency.
 The Renter Credit Program refunds eligible renters a portion of their rent paid based on HUD fair market rent guidelines.

 Eligibility

-• The renter must be domiciled in Vermont for the entire calendar year 2022.
+• The renter must be domiciled in Vermont for the entire calendar year 2025

-• The renter must have rented in Vermont for at least six months in 2022
+• The renter must have rented in Vermont for at least six months in 2025

 Application Deadline